koor-tech/handbook.koor.tech/docs/handbook/company/brand-marketing.md

 ### Company letterhead

-Our company Letterhead can be accessed [here](https://docs.google.com/document/d/1MBJYZuGHofTMg9ml1Q1v1TaPvz6j2EnMJRnZNVVmAmI/edit?usp=sharing).
+Our company Letterhead can be accessed [here](#TODO).
 This is read-only; make a copy to edit

 ### Logos

 We use the following logos at Koor Technologies, Inc. When using the logos, please keep space between the logo and other images or text.
-Generally a good amount of separation space is the size of the Koor Technologies, Inc. 'house' away from the logo
+Generally a good amount of separation space is the size of the Koor Technologies, Inc. 'K' away from the logo

-- Logo 1, The Koor Technologies, Inc. house:
+- Logo 1, The Koor Technologies, Inc. logo:
-- Logo 2, The Koor Technologies, Inc. house with text, orange:
+- Logo 2, The Koor Technologies, Inc. logo with text, orange:
-- Logo 3, The Koor Technologies, Inc. house with text, black
+- Logo 3, The Koor Technologies, Inc. logoe with text, black

 ### Marketing Assets

-Company assets, including full resolution versions of the logo, are available in our [Marketing Assets](https://drive.google.com/drive/u/1/folders/0AEq4mz4LcLacUk9PVA) shared drive
+Company assets, including full resolution versions of the logo, are available in our [Marketing Assets](https://github.com/koor-tech/media) shared drive

 ### Vision